Skip to main content

 • schedule maintenance of equipment ahead of time

-• adapting the environment by using data on the number of people in the building to control the heating and fresh air supply, switching on eco-mode where appropriate
+• adapting the environment by using data on the number of people in the building to control the heating and fresh air supply, building controls can learn how buildings respond and automatically adapt to constantly tune their efficiency

 • re-use waste heat (i.e. from kitchen) to heat water supplies